bryanbraun/bryanbraun.github.io/_posts/2020-06-06-checkboxland.md

 When I realized that you could make something similar using html checkboxes, I knew I had the perfect hack-night project.
 After three hours, and a bunch of help from my friend [Yosevu](https://twitter.com/yosevu), we had a [working digital clock made out of html checkboxes](https://repl.it/@bryanbraun/Checkboxland).

-It was a lot of fun to build, but my brain wouldn't let go.
+It was a fun thing to work on, but my brain wouldn't let go.
 A clock is nice, but theoretically, you could build *anything* this way.
 Right?

 ## Recurse center